ag143/Az-900/mod-2-az-architecture.md

 ```

 **Azure file sync**
+- Windows server, it will automatically stay bi-directionally synced with your files in Azure.
 - Azure File Sync additionally has the ability to transform Windows Server into a quick cache of your Azure file share
 - Most recently accessed file in local server (for quick access) and least visited in the cloud [cloud tiering]